as3boyan/tarwins_as3_to_haxe_conversion_script_-_haxe_neko_-/README.md

 6.Haxe doesn't support lower case imports like this:

     import flash.utils.getQualifiedClassName;
-    import flash.utils.getTimer
+    import flash.utils.getTimer;
-    import flash.utils.setTimeout
+    import flash.utils.setTimeout;

-So convertor should remove imports and put in code these strings:
+So convertor should remove imports and put in code those strings, like in this example:

+AS3:

     var a:int = getTimer();